railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Create your own e-mail templates for use throughout OpenERP,

+* Use the Scheduler for other objects than Manufacturing.

 Business Application-related Features
 =====================================

 *Sales Management*

-* CRM has been included in the Sales Management Business Application,
+* CRM has been integrated in the Sales Management Business Application,

 * Geolocalization module, also allowing you to send qualified opportunities directly to external partners,

 * Manage your Marketing Campaigns and send automated e-mails based on your own templates,

-* For Leads, OpenERP will check the email address of the contact and when found for an existing partner, it will propose to merge the new contact with the corresponding partner;
+* For Leads, OpenERP will check the email address of the contact and when found for an existing partner, it will propose to merge the new contact with the corresponding partner,

+* Create your company wiki for Sales FAQ,

+* History tab in the Customer form to keep track of all events,

 *Warehouse Management*